This post was updated on February 16th, 2021

 1. PCOS Acne Is Caused By Insulin Resistance & Inflammation

 To understand what an ovarian cyst and acne have in common, it helps to know that acne is caused by elevated androgens like testosterone (Uysal, Sahin et al. 2017, Franik, Bizoń et al. 2018).
-Known as hyperandrogenism, this hormonal disturbance is one of the three defining criteria you need to get diagnosed with polycystic ovary syndrome.
+Known as hyperandrogenism, this hormonal disturbance is one of the three defining criteria of a formal polycystic ovary syndrome diagnosis.
 You don’t necessarily have to have hyperandrogenism to have PCOS, but if acne is an issue, then this is almost certainly an issue for you.

 So, what causes hyperandrogenism in women with PCOS?
 The answer is insulin resistance and/or chronic inflammation.